If my parents make a certain amount, will I qualify for OSAP?

-Your OSAP funding will be sent directly to Waterloo to pay your fees if you opted in to this service (see the school information section of your OSAP application).
+Your OSAP funding will be sent directly to Waterloo to pay your fees.
 Any remaining balance will be deposited in your bank account.

 What type of fees do I pay - domestic or international?

 You will pay domestic tuition fees if you meet one of the below criteria.

 You are a Canadian citizen, living in or outside of Canada

 - a Permanent Resident of Canada